 Question 1 — Why do career advisers spend so much time talking about networking?

 Because networking is more likely to get you good job leads than applying for a bunch of openings online.
-Whether you are actively job searching or employed and looking to advance your career, networking is key to helping you find opportunities that match your goals.
+Whether you are actively job searching or employed and looking to advance your career, expanding your Professional Community is key to helping you find opportunities that match your goals.

 Question 2 — Isn’t “introvert” just another way of saying “I’m shy?”